seanlokeee/TrackCI/src/README.md

 ### Integration Tests

-**NOTE:** The default port of postgres is 5432 as the application didn't explicitly change the postgres local port so the docker container running, acting as a db can connect to the local port.
+Default port of postgres is 5432 as application didn't explicitly change postgres local port so that docker container running, acting as a db can connect to the port.
 Therefore, make sure that the port 5432 is free for use by quitting any application (E.g. postgres running in the background) occupying the port, otherwise, `servian database not exist sequelize error` will pop out

 Integration tests are implemented using Mocha as well.
 To perform testing locally, `docker-compose.yml` must stand up before running the script because a postgres database must be present in order to test integration between database and application (frontend & backend).
 Follow the commands in **Building Docker Image** section of this README